WATCH: Crowd Launches Giant, Human-Sized Snowball Down Stairs

 According to reports, this whole moment was a spur-of-the-moment scenario when someone suggested they start to build a “big snowball.”
 Apparently, it all grew from there.

-Snowballs Whiz Past Dolphins As Bills Fans Pummell The Field With Snowballs During Recent Game
+Snowballs Whiz Past Dolphins As Bills Fans Pummel The Field With Snowballs During Recent Game

 Buffalo Bills fans are a passionate bunch.
 This is often apparent, sure.
-However, one recent event highlighted this even more as fans pummeled the field with snowballs during Saturday’s game.
+However, one recent event highlighted this even more as fans pummeled the field with snowballs during a recent game.

-This happened during the Miami Dolphin’s drive during the week 15 game.
+This happened during the Miami Dolphin’s drive during the recent game.
 Bills fans started to toss snowballs at the Miami players trying to distract the team.
 It worked to an extent as the Dolphins eventually settled for the field goal on the drive.

 “Love it, this is a home-field advantage,” one NFL fan comments on the event.